Adoption & Surrender

 Report a Cardigan in Need

 Do you know of a Cardigan Welsh Corgi in need?
 We can help here too!
 Our volunteers patrol internet listings such as Petfinder for Cardigans who need help.
 We also have a good network of contacts with local area shelters in case a Cardigan is surrendered directly to them.
-If you know of a Cardigan that needs assistance, please contact the Regional Coordinator closest to you.
+If you know of a Cardigan that needs assistance, please contact the Regional Coordinator for the state in which the dog is located.
 We are always ready to spring into action to help our beloved dogs.